 Differentiation is about adjusting my instruction to meet more student needs.
 It isn’t about each student doing an elaborate, individualized project.

-If we look at differentiation from this perspective, flexible grouping is one strategy which allows us to meet more student needs.
+If we look at differentiation from this perspective, flexible grouping is one strategy which allows us to meet more student needs, even when teaching remotely.
 But even when you create groups, sometimes we get stuck on the flexible part.
 Let’s talk about ways that data might give you more flexibility with a classroom scenario.

 On the last state assessment, your data showed that this year’s math class was divided into 2 groups (proficient/not proficient) on the standard related to measurement.
 Although you received this data in August, as a starting point, you could identify two groups the first few weeks of school and do some quick assessments to try and get a clearer picture on what aspects of measurement were strengths and stretches.
 If your district uses an interim assessment, such as MAP® Growth™, you will have access to more detailed information about students and specific standards and sub-standards (tip for partners: look at the Class Breakdown by Goal report).